vercel/next.js/readme.md

 }
 ```

 :information_source: _`next.config.js` is a regular Node.js module, not a JSON file.
-It gets used by the Next server and build phases, and not included in the browser build._
+It gets used by the Next server and build phases.
+It is not included in the browser build._

 We support the following configuration properties

 - `poweredByHeader: boolean` &ndash; Adds the HTTP header `X-Powered-By:` with Next.js version information to server results.
 Defaults to `true`.
 - `webpack: () => Object` &ndash; A function returning a modified webpack configuration.
 [Check out the detailed info](#customizing-webpack-config).

-#### Customizing webpack Configuration
+#### Customizing webpack Config

 In order to extend [our usage of webpack](./server/build/webpack.js), you may define a function that extends its `config` via `next.config.js`.